opencitations/api/README.md

 # api
-Software for creating REST API
+REST API specification for all the OpenCitations datasets